 Also known as unilateral hearing loss, single-sided deafness describes partial or complete hearing loss in one ear, which the other ear remains functionally-normal.
 Known causes of single-sided deafness can include acoustic neuroma, measles, mumps, Ménière’s disease, meningitis, labyrinthitis, physical trauma, or hereditary conditions.
 Sometimes, though less common, it can be a sudden loss of unknown origin.

-Regardless of the length of symptoms, treatment options exist for single-sided deafness.
-For a sudden hearing loss, often an MRI is obtained and steroids are administered.
-For a long-term loss, a bone-anchored hearing aid (BAHA) offers a permanent solution.
+Regardless of the length of time the symptoms have persisted, there are treatment options available.
+For sudden hearing loss, an MRI is usually obtained and then steroids are prescribed.
+For a more long-term loss of hearing, a bone-anchored hearing aid (BAHA) is usually the course of action for a more permanent solution.

-Steroids - Steroids have long been the gold standard therapy when it comes to sudden single-ear deafness.
-Oral steroids (given by mouth) such as prednisone can be beneficial.
+- Steroids – Steroids have long been the gold standard of therapy when it comes to sudden single-ear deafness.
+Oral steroids (which are given by mouth) such as prednisone can be very beneficial.
 Steroids injected directly into the ear may also be helpful.
-Steroid injections are injected through the ear drum into the middle ear, where they are absorbed into the inner ear.
-This procedure is quick, relatively painless, and can be performed in our office.
+In this procedure, steroid injections are injected through the ear drum into the middle ear, where they are absorbed into the inner ear.
+This procedure is quick, relatively painless, and can be performed right in our office.

 If you are experiencing any of the above symptoms and would like to discuss your treatment options with one of our experts, please call (860) 493-1950 or visit our patient portal to request an appointment.